dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/modeling-elaboration.md

 Question: How does an Interaction Matrix differ from a Traceability Matrix in terms of maintenance?
 A: An Interaction Matrix is maintained and updated throughout the project lifecycle
 B: An Interaction Matrix is a snapshot tool and is not maintained over time
-C: A Traceability Matrix is not used for tracking changes
+C: A Traceability Matrix is not used for tracking changes in requirements
 D: A Traceability Matrix is a one-time analysis tool
 Answer: B
 Explanation: Unlike a Traceability Matrix, which is a living document maintained over the course of a project, an Interaction Matrix is a snapshot tool used for analyzing relationships at a specific point in time and is not maintained over time.

 Question: What type of information is typically represented in the rows and columns of an Interaction Matrix?
 A: Rows represent project timelines, and columns represent team members
-B: Rows represent one category of product information, and columns represent another category
+B: Rows represent one product information category, and columns represent another
 C: Rows represent financial data, and columns represent budget categories
-D: Rows represent team members, and columns represent their tasks
+D: Rows represent team members, and columns represent their tasks and responsibilities
 Answer: B
 Explanation: In an Interaction Matrix, rows represent one category of product information (like use cases, user stories, or process flows), and columns represent another category of product information (like data entities, business rules, or user interfaces).